DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 # Distributed Data Mesh 2.0

-> DataMesh-as-a-Code on Cloud | Curated list of Data Mesh Artefacts.
+> DataMesh-as-a-Code on Cloud | Curated list of Data Mesh TOPOLOGY |

-> Design considerations for Industrialize a Data Mesh Architecture
+> Design considerations for ENTERPRISE DATA MESH Architecture | DataMesh-as-a-Code on Azure Cloud |

 The paradigm shift in distributed data architecture comes with several nuances and considerations, which mostly depend on **organizational maturity and skills, organizational structure, risk appetite, sizing and dynamics**.
-Based on these nuances and considerations, different data mesh topologies can be used.

 The AIM with cloud distributed DATA MESH is to